Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Discussion

 \citet{Bait24a} argued that the \fesc{}-\specindex{} correlation could be primarily driven by a combination of the age of the starburst and the density variation of the ISM.
 Since the radio spectral index is a proxy for the age of the starburst \citep{Cannon04, Hirashita06}, the youngest starbursts (ages $< 5$ Myrs) would lack significant non-thermal emission (due to pre-SNe stellar populations) and thus they will have a flat radio spectrum.
 Additionally, if the source is compact, a large cluster of young stars would be packed in a small region thus boosting the ionized gas density ($N_e \gtrsim 10^3$~cm$^{-3}$).
 Since the EM is strongly dependent on $N_e$ \footnote{EM $\propto N_e^2$L, where L is the size of the emitting region, usually in the range of 10-100 pc \citep{Hirashita06}.}, this leads to a high EM \citep[in the range of $\sim 10^{7-8}$ pc cm$^{-6}$, see][for a detailed model]{Hirashita06}.
 Such high EMs are typically a sign of a dominance of young massive star clusters \citep[YMCs; see][for a simulation study]{Inoguchi24_FFA-sims} in the ISM.
 Thus the radio free-free emission under such conditions would be optically thick at GHz frequencies \citep[e.g.,][]{Johnson03, Hunt04}, further leading to a flat/rising radio spectrum associated with a FFA component \citep[see also ][ for a discussion on this]{ Hirashita06, Bait24a}.

-Based on our study here, we observe a direct evidence for such a thermally dominated \rcsed{} which is optically thick at GHz frequencies (see Section \ref{sec: radio-sed}) for our xSFGs (except in \bbten{}).
-This suggests that strong leakers possess a dominant population of YMCs in their \hii{} regions.
+\revtext{Based on our study here, we find evidence for such a thermally dominated \rcsed{} for most of the \xsfg{s} with a couple of systems which are optically thick at GHz frequencies (see Section \ref{sec: radio-sed individual cases}).} This could suggest that strong leakers possess a dominant population of YMCs in their \hii{} regions.
 YMCs can boost the star-formation efficiency \citep[SFE;][]{Fall10_SFE, Menon24a_bursty_radiation_outlfows} thus leading to a paucity of neutral/ molecular gas thus opening channels for LyC photons to escape \citep{Marques-Chaves24_efficientSFmode}.
 Such conditions can thus lead to both efficient production and escape of ionizing photons.
 Overall, this can explain the flat/rising radio spectrum of strong LyC leakers.

 For relatively older starbursts ($5 - 10$ Myrs), where the radio free-free emission is optically thin and SNe explosions have accelerated the CR electrons producing a significant amount of non-thermal emission, the radio spectra are steeper.
 Moreover, in a relatively older starburst pressure-driven expansion of the \hii{} region would lead to a lower EM \citep{Hirashita06}, reducing the effect of flattening of the radio spectra due to FFA.
 Such conditions in the ISM would in general lead to a weaker LyC leakage, as observed in \bbten{} which has a steep radio spectrum, with a \nuturn{} $< 1$~GHz and low \fesc{} ($< 10\%$).
 Finally, \citet{Farcy22} using radiation-magnetohydrodynamics simulations of disc galaxies find that the CR feedback overall leads to a smooth ISM filling it with denser gas.
 This overall leads to a lower \fesc{} from galaxies.
 Thus the mere presence (lack) of CRs in weak/non-leakers (strong leakers) could also drive the \fesc{}-\specindex{} dependence and explain its possible existence over a wide stellar mass range ($\log~$\mstar{} $= {6-11}$).
 More work is needed on both the observation and modelling front to understand the exact physical mechanism(s) responsible for the \fesc{}-\specindex{} dependence.